 There were even multiplayer versions of Slingo where you could play against and chat with players from all over the world.

 Real money bingo and slots are both so popular that it was only a matter of time before someone came up with a real money version of Slingo.
 This was done by Gaming Realms, and they also bought the rights to the name and the Slingo.com domain which resulted in most of the free versions of Slingo that were accessible to UK players being replaced by real money Slingo and slots.
-The first real money version of Slingo to be released was Slingo Riches in 2015, and it was followed by other versions a few months later, and to start with all were only playable at Gaming Realms sites such as Spin Genie and Slingo.com.
+The first real money version of Slingo to be released was Slingo Riches in 2015, and it was followed by other versions a few months later.
+To start with all were only playable at Gaming Realms sites such as Spin Genie and Slingo.com.

 Slingo Riches differs from the earlier, play-for-fun versions of Slingo in a few important ways: